 Damp Meter Readings play an important part in finding water leaks and understanding the extent of the damage they have caused.
-Professional Moisture meters, as they tend to be known in the trade, are highly accurate, sensitive and carefully calibrated instruments that are and essential tool for a leak detection engineer.
-There are many different types, used for different purposes, so professional leak detection specialists are likely carry several.
+Professional Moisture meters, as they tend to be known in the trade, are highly accurate, sensitive and carefully calibrated instruments.

 Some with a single purpose to take a specific damp meter readings from, but more often they are capable of being used for different readings and on different materials.
 Mostly these are non-invasive damp meters / moisture meters.
 Even those that are not non-invasive, tend to only cause minor impact on materials, most commonly from taking pin readings into materials.